Karcikovas/task-cli-go/README.md

 Missing feature list:
-1. Complete Update command;
-2. Add Mark task as in progress or done command
+1. Add Mark task as in progress or done command
-3. List by status (done, not done, in progress)
+2. List by status (done, not done, in progress)

 Functional requirements:
 1. Add Tests for storage service unit test